 Before your visit to NSU Art Museum, we recommend that you and your students discuss some of the ideas and themes in the exhibition.
-A good idea is to introduce your students to a number of works from the exhibition.
-(You can find examples of the artwork on pages 21-25)
+It is beneficial to introduce your students to a number of works from the exhibition.
+(You can find examples of his pieces on pages 10-14)